dell/csi-baremetal/docs/proposals/extender-readiness-check.md

 - For RKE/vanilla
 1. Deploy CM
-2. Deploy csi-baremetal-patcher daemonset
+2. Deploy csi-baremetal-patcher daemonset.
    In each patcher:
    - Copy police file from CM to local folder on host
    - Update kubernetes-scheduler manifest (add path to policy into parameters)